 The onset of the global financial crisis (GFC) in 2008 prompted a funding cost shock to the Australian banking system.
 Banks use a mix of wholesale and deposit funds to finance lending.
 If a country is a net importer of wholesale funds, then a financial crisis in a foreign country can ‘infect’...

 Don’t just target the big banks: why all banks need higher capital

 Two critical issues emerging from the recent financial crisis are the importance of systemic risk and links between the financial sector and the real economy.
-A firm is systemically important if it is highly connected with strong transmission channels to other firms.
-Using measures of risk shocks from firm...
+Detecting and measuring systemic risk presents significant problems for regulators and policymakers.

 Professor Mardi Dungey, Associate Dean of Research, Faculty of Business, University of Tasmania.
 Watch >

 The Emergence of Systemically Important Insurers